SteffeyDev/atemOSC/README.md

 Feedback: Enabled for `/atem/transition/bar`

 ### Upstream Keyers

+By default, commands will be sent to the first mix effect block (M/E).
+To send commands on other mix effect blocks, use the address: `/atem/me/$i/usk/...`, where `$i` is 1, 2, 3, or 4

  - **Set Tie BKGD** `/atem/usk/0/tie <true|false>`
      - Send a value of 1 to enable tie, and 0 to disable